66°

 Fees for all Spaces as Places Application Types

-1. Standard PDF icon inspection and PDF icon review rates apply.
+1. Standard inspection and review rates apply.

 2. Fees due at Submittal: Application fees are required at the time of project submittal.
-See PDF icon Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
+See Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
 Fees are non-refundable, regardless of whether a permit is approved or denied.
 In addition, streetaries are subject to the Right of Way Permit, Construction Plan, Small Format fees and other miscellaneous fees.

 3. Fees due at Issuance: Inspection fees are required at the time of project issuance.
-See PDF icon Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
+See Information Bulletin 502, "Fee Schedule for Construction Permits - Grading and Public Right of Way."
 Also, at issuance, if the applicant proposes to keep the streetary restricted to customers during operational hours, the applicant will be required to pay a per square feet exclusive use fee.”

 Streetary Fees